SteveAtSentosa/sigfig-candidates/README.md

 # Others to consider

+`Me` :)
+* I love web dev, my favorite kind of development
+* Lots of full stack dev experience (nodejs/mysql/mongo/react)
+* Lots of project management / team lead experience
+* May be free in October

 `Siva Mani`
 * Good friend of mine, he worked for me for several years
+* Completely easy to work with, and always gets the job done
 * Architect / Senior Developer very experienced with Scala/mysql
-* Working at Comcat data collection and analysis
+* Currently Working at Comcat doing data mass collection and analysis
-* He wants to work for me again, but he is highly compensated to Comcast
+* He wants to work for me again, he is highly compensated at Comcast
 * Cost: $150 hour (not much room for negotiation)

-`Dustin Henning`
- * 6 Years React experience, 3 years Java backend
- * english was pretty difficult to understand (Native Chinese speaker I think)
- * $95/hr (negotiable)

 `Benjamin Xu`
  * 6 Years React experience, 3 years Java backend